 - Your use of Vicodin continues despite having persistent or recurring social or interpersonal problems caused or exacerbated by its use.

-- You give up or reduce important social, occupational, or recreational activities because of Vicodin use.
+- You give up or rarely participate in important social, occupational or recreational activities because of Vicodin use.

 - You continue to use Vicodin in situations in which it is physically hazardous to do so, such as in incapacitating amounts while driving a car.